What is the average salary in Pullman, WA?

 Average Salary: $41,229

-Aramark provides food services and facilities management.
-They serve schools, universities, hospitals, and corporate clients.
-Their focus is on delivering quality food and service to customers.
+Aramark provides food and facility services in various settings, including schools, hospitals, and corporate offices.
+They focus on delivering high-quality service to their clients and customers.

 How does the cost of living in Pullman, WA compare to the national average?